Django Wexler

-Django Wexler is an American fantasy author.
-He has published the "flintlock fantasy" series The Shadow Campaigns (2013–2018), the young adult Forbidden Library fantasy series, and other works.
+Nicholas Django Wexler is an American fantasy author.
+He has published the "flintlock fantasy" series The Shadow Campaigns (2013–2018), the young adult Forbidden Library fantasy series, the darkly comedic timeloop fantasy Dark Lord Davi series and other works.
+He currently resides near Seattle, Washington, with his wife and fellow author Casey Blair and their daughter (born 2022).

-Career
+Life and career

 Wexler obtained degrees in creative writing and computer science from Carnegie Mellon University in Pittsburgh, and engaged in post-graduate artificial intelligence research at the university.
 He later worked as a programmer and writer for Microsoft in Seattle before turning to writing fiction full-time.

-Work
+Summary

 The Shadow Campaigns

-Wexler's principal epic fantasy series, The Shadow Campaigns, is set in a world resembling Europe and North Africa of the Napoleonic era.
-It mainly follows three soldiers of the kingdom of Vordan – Count Janus bet Vhalnich, a character patterned on Napoleon, Marcus d'Ivoire, a seasoned infantry commander posted to a backwards colony, and Winter Ihernglass, a young woman who disguised herself as a man in order to be able to enlist.
+Wexler's epic fantasy series The Shadow Campaigns is set in a world resembling Europe and North Africa during the Napoleonic era.
+It mainly follows three soldiers of the kingdom of Vordan – Count Janus bet Vhalnich, a character patterned after Napoleon, Marcus d'Ivoire, a seasoned infantry commander posted to a backward colony, and Winter Ihernglass, a young woman who disguised herself as a man to be able to enlist.
 As they struggle through Vordan's equivalents of the French Revolution and the attendant wars, they also face a supernatural threat in the form of conspiracies fighting for control of the rare remnants of magic still existing in the world.